Meteor Online Tutorials

 edit

 A meteoroid of the Perseids with a size of about ten millimetres entering the earth's atmosphere in real time.
-The meteorid is at the bright head of the trail, and the ionisation of the mesosphere is still visible in the tail.
+The meteoroid is at the bright head of the trail, and the ionisation of the mesosphere is still visible in the tail.

 The entry of meteoroids into Earth's atmosphere produces three main effects: ionization of atmospheric molecules, dust that the meteoroid sheds, and the sound of passage.
 During the entry of a meteoroid or asteroid into the upper atmosphere, an ionization trail is created, where the air molecules are ionized by the passage of the meteor.
 Such ionization trails can last up to 45 minutes at a time.